Healing from a Toxic Relationship? Start Here.

 - Songs or playlists tied to that relationship

 Put them in a box.
-You can choose to toss them, donate them, or store them away.
-The goal is to remove their emotional access to your everyday life.
+You can choose to toss them, donate them, or store them away. ( I would suggest you to donate them)

 2. Reclaim and Rearrange Your Space